wandb/docs/docs/guides/model_registry/model-lineage.md

 # Create model lineage map
 A useful feature of logging model artifacts to W&B are lineage graphs.
 Lineage graphs show artifacts logged by a run as well as artifacts used by specific run.

 This means that, when you log a model artifact, you at a minimum have access to view the W&B run that used or produced the model artifact.
-If you [track a dependency](#track-an-artifact-dependency), you will also see the inputs used by the model artifact.
+If you [track a dependency](#track-an-artifact-dependency), you also see the inputs used by the model artifact.

 For example, the proceeding image shows artifacts created and used throughout an ML experiment: